Types of surgery for neuroendocrine cancer

 Types of surgery

 Surgery is the main treatment for typical carcinoid (TC) and atypical carcinoid (AC).
-These are types of lung NETs.
+These are types of lung neuroendocrine tumours (NETs).
+You might also have surgery for large cell neuroendocrine carcinoma (NEC) that hasn't spread.

-A doctor specialising in lung surgery (known as a thoracic or cardiothoracic surgeon) does the operation.
+A thoracic or cardiothoracic surgeon does the operation.
 They usually remove a small section of the lung (lobectomy).
-Or they may remove the whole lung (pneumonectomy) in some cases.
+Or they may remove the whole lung (pneumonectomy).

 You see a surgeon who specialises in surgery of the pancreas.
 Your surgeon might remove:

-• the part of the pancreas where the tumour is
+• the part of the pancreas where the cancer is

-• part of the pancreas and some nearby organs such as the spleen
+• part of the pancreas and some nearby organs such as the gallbladder

 • the whole pancreas